revvv/gdash/README.md

 ### FAQ
 - Q: Why is there no console output for `gdash --help` on Windows?<br>
-- A: You can redirect the output to a file:<br>
+  A: You can redirect the output to a file:<br>
     `$ gdash > gdash.log  2>&1`

-- Q: On Mac/Linux executing `gdash` seems not to work?
+- Q: On Mac/Linux executing `gdash` seems not to work?<br>
-- A: Always use the shell script instead:
+  A: Always use the shell script instead:
     `$ start-gdash-mac.command`
     `$ start-gdash-linux.sh`